metiago/metiago.github.io/content/posts/spring-actuator.md

 It's very useful on pos-production phase when we have to manage and monitor applications, especially when working on a SOA ecosystem.

-More information can be found: <a href="https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#actuator" target="_blank">here.</a>

 ### Health Checking

 Spring Actuator allow us to inspect our application where we can extract valuable information at runtime during the time it's running on production.
 It enables to fetch information like: